About the Rebuild Texas Fund

 Region 5: Kleberg, Nueces, San Patricio, Aransas, Bee

-What percentage of the proceeds will go to administrative costs?
+What percentage of the proceeds went to administrative costs?

 Every penny donated went to relief, recovery, and rebuilding efforts.
 Administrative costs and people costs were covered by the Michael & Susan Dell Foundation and the OneStar Foundation.